ovace/art/diary.md

 ## 2014-11-25 Dancing with little Chinese girl

-I was dancing in Place de la Republique, when a small girl came with her mother.
+I was dancing in Place de la République, when a small girl came with her mother.

 The girl started watching me, then came over.
 I looked at the mother to see if it was OK, she smiled, and so I started dance / playing with the little girl.